datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ## Technical tips and tricks

+### OpenRefine version

+The current version of the lesson has been tested with OpenRefine 3.4.1.
+Using older versions is not recommended, behavior may be different and cause confusion in the learners.

 ### Creating a Project

 Start the program.
 (Double-click on the openrefine.exe file.
 Java services will start on your machine, and OpenRefine will open in your browser).